 Date of Withdrawal % of tuition refundable

 1st Day of Class 100%

 Day two of Class through Week One 90%

 Beginning of Week Two 80%

 Beginning of Week Three 70%

 Beginning of Week Four 60%

 Beginning of Week Five 50%

 Beginning of Week Six 40%

 Beginning of Week Seven 30%

 Beginning of Week Eight 20%

 Beginning of Week Nine 10%

 Beginning of Week Ten 0%

 There is NO refund AFTER the ninth week beginning with week ten!

 Financial Aid

-Federal Student Aid programs are not available to the students at HGU.
+Herguan University does not participate in Federal Student Aid.
+Federal Student Aid programs are therefore not available to the students at HGU.